Tinram/RND64/ReadMe.md

 ### Windows

-With Windows lacking `pv`, stream output speed is somewhat more difficult to assess.
+With Windows lacking `pv` or equivalent, stream output speed is somewhat more difficult to assess.

 One way is to provide the stats output on *stderr*.
 This can be enabled by setting a flag in the source.